xiaolin1207/xiaolin1207.github.io/index.md

 I am a Ph.D.
 Candidate at Beijing Jiaotong University (BJTU), and lucky enough to work with Prof. [Liping Jing](http://faculty.bjtu.edu.cn/8249/).

 I strive for developing novel machine learning and natural language processing algorithms.
-In addition, I am also interested in a broad range of multi-label classification, long-tailed classification, transfer learning.
+In addition, I am also interested in multi-label classification, long-tailed classification, transfer learning.

 ---